We recently held a webinar on how to use sales gamification to improve sales performance, and you can watch a recording of it and get the slides here.

 Provide data and visibility for performance

-And if you then have a lot of data around what each rep is doing and how they are performing, provide each rep with visibility to the data.
-This is where the real power of sales gamification will start to be realized as this data will help reps to gain more of a feeling of accomplishment, increase their level of competitiveness, and see gaps where they need to change or improve what they are doing.
+If you then have a lot of data around what each rep is doing and how they are performing, provide each rep with visibility to the data.
+This is where the real power of sales gamification will start to be realized, as this data will help reps to gain more of a feeling of accomplishment, increase their level of competitiveness, and see gaps where they need to change or improve what they are doing.